BilyMarion/BilyMarion/README.md

 - 👋 Hi, I’m @BilyMarion
-- 👀 I’m interested in cloud computing
+- 👀 I’m interested in AWS Cloud & UX/UI Design
-- 🌱 I’m currently learning how to code with Python
-- 💞️ I’m looking to collaborate on any projects related to cloud computing on AWS and Python
+- 💞️ I’m looking to collaborate on any projects related to cloud computing on AWS and
 - 📫 How to reach me www.linkedin.com/in/bily-marion-199b308a

 <!---